14.6. Lesson: Creating Detailed Maps with the Atlas Tool

 You can also add a North arrow to the overview map:

-Click at the upper right corner of the overview map.
+Click and drag a rectangle at the upper right corner of the overview map.

 Under Image rotation, check the Sync with map and select Map 1 (the overview map).